ai-mindset/ai-mindset.github.io/_posts/2024-11-27-modelling-mindsets.md

 Notable Limitations:
 1. Less principled than statistical approaches
 2. Many competing approaches can be overwhelming
-3. Models often prioritize performance over interpretability
+3. Models often prioritise performance over interpretability
 4. Usually requires substantial data and computation

 For practitioners, machine learning offers powerful tools for automation and prediction, particularly valuable in industry settings.
 It's especially useful when theoretical understanding is less important than practical performance.